h0mbre/h0mbre.github.io/_posts/2019-05-05-SLAE_TCP_Bind_Shell.md

 If we consult `man 2 socket` for our first syscall, socket, we see that it takes 3 arguments in the following fashion:`int socket(int domain, int type, int protocol);`

 So counting the syscall itself and its 3 arguments, we need to clear the first 4 registers so that we can work with those.
-Let's clear them by XOR'ing them with themselves so that we clear them in a way that does not introduct NULL BYTEs into our shellcode.
+Let's clear them by XOR'ing them with themselves so that we clear them in a way that does not introduce NULL BYTEs into our shellcode.

 ```nasm
 global_start